dakilaledesma/intro-ml/hw4-tutorial.md

 Generally, a supervised convolutional neural network comprises of one or more convolution layers added before a set of fully connected (Dense) layers for classification.
 Convolutions are in charge of taking features (feature extraction) and new representations of them in order to help the output.

 ### How do convolutional neural networks work?
 Instead of re-writing everything that I know, here is a fantastic resource (with images) on how CNNs work.
-I highly encourage you to read this, as it has both a video and images to help you understand underlying details in neural networks https://brohrer.github.io/how_convolutional_neural_networks_work.html
+The following is both a video and text resource, so if you'd rather read (or vice versa) then you can choose whatever you'd prefer. https://brohrer.github.io/how_convolutional_neural_networks_work.html

 ### What does data look like when it propagates through the neural network?
 Probably the most helpful resource I can give you to visualize the effects of CNNs is just through this cool visualization: